Bay Area music venues with live recordings discographies

 The Finnish Brotherhood Hall, at 1970 Chestnut Street off University Avenue in Berkeley, was used as a rock and folk venue in the 1960s.
 Country Joe & The Fish, Loading Zone, John Fahey and other locally based groups performed at the venue.

 The Finnish Brotherhood Hall still exists and is used for community dances, meetings and other events.

 The Firehouse was a short lived club located at 3763 Sacramento Street in San Francisco, a building which had formerly housed fire engines.
 The club operated during the first few months of 1966 and presented shows by a number of the new bands of the time including; The Charlatans, Sopwith Camel, Big Brother and The Holding Company, The Alligator Clip and The Wildflower.
 The second floor of the property was used as a rehearsal space by Sopwith Camel.

-The Warlocks, a few months before becoming the Grateful Dead, played at a club called the Fireside Club in San Mateo in August 1965.
+The Warlocks, a few months before becoming the Grateful Dead, played at a club called the Fireside Club or Fireside Lounge at 2322 El Camino Real in San Mateo in August 1965.